Aldisti/MariaDB-Replication/README.md

 When the script init.sh is run we do some common operations:
 - create a slave user (so it can be used by a replica server).
-- assign to the user the [REPLICA SLAVE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_replication-slave) privilege.
+- assign to the previously created user the [REPLICA SLAVE](https://dev.mysql.com/doc/refman/8.0/en/privileges-provided.html#priv_replication-slave) privilege.

 We do these operations also on the primary, so, in case, we are ready to switch the roles.
 Then follows an if statement that allows us to run different commands based on the type of the database, if it is master or slave.
-- set the master information, like host, port, etc.
+- slave case, we set the master information, like host, port, etc and start the slave.
-- slave case, we start the slave and nothing more.
 - master case, we create a database and a table for demostration purposes.

 ## Replication